Afzal Guru: Investigation and arrest

 On 15 December 2001, the special cell of Delhi Police, with the help of leads relating to the car used and cellphone records, arrested Guru from Srinagar, his cousin Shaukat Husain Guru, Shaukat's wife Afsan Guru (Navjot Sandhu before marriage) and S.A.R Geelani, a lecturer of Arabic at Delhi University were also arrested by the police.

-On 13 December an FIR was lodged by the police and after subsequent arrests, all the accused were tried under charges of waging war, conspiracy, murder, attempt to murder etc. with the provisions of the Prevention of Terrorism Act, 2002 (POTA) being added to the original charges after six days.
+On 13 December a First information report (FIR) was lodged by the police and after subsequent arrests, all the accused were tried under charges of waging war, conspiracy, murder, attempt to murder etc. with the provisions of the Prevention of Terrorism Act, 2002 (POTA) being added to the original charges after six days.
 On 29 December 2001, Guru was sent to 10-day police remand.
 The court appointed Seema Gulati as his lawyer, who dropped Guru's case after 45 days because of her case load.
 In June 2002, charges were filed against all four of them.
 80 witnesses were examined for the prosecution and 10 witnesses were examined on behalf of the accused.